Subscribe to our Youtube Channel here

 We have a lot of free resources on our website.
 We really feel that the more educated the nonprofit sector gets around technology, the better it is for all of us.

-Since it is cybersecurity month, I want to point out that we have a lot of resources on cybersecurity, including a short self-assessment quiz that can be helpful to you to fill out, get a baseline for where your organization is in terms of your cybersecurity.
+Since it is cybersecurity month, I want to point out that we have a lot of free resources on cybersecurity on our site.

 And now it gives me great pleasure to introduce our guest speaker and practitioner, Jada Breegle from the Legal Services Corporation, Jada.

 Jada Breegle: Hi, good afternoon everyone.
 Legal Services Corporation is the largest funder of civil legal aid for low income Americans in the nation.
 We were established in 1974.
 We operate as a nonprofit.
 We get an appropriation from Congress and we distribute more than $420 million annually to 132 grantees around the country.
 I have been the CIO at LSC for five years, and I’m thrilled that we are able to offer free cybersecurity training to our grantees and all of their staff and really look forward to the discussion today.

 Carolyn Woodard: Thanks.
 So we’re going to talk a little bit about the